deeplearning4j/deeplearning4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/samediff/readme.md

 The examples in this directory show how to implement Deeplearning4j layers using SameDiff.

 SameDiff is an automatic differentiation package build on top of ND4J.
-It can be considered analogous to libraries such as TensorFlow and PyTorch, in that a user can define a set of tensor operations, and
+It can be considered analogous to libraries such as TensorFlow and PyTorch, in that a user can define a set of tensor operations, and SameDiff can automatically differentiate it to calculate gradients required for neural network training.

 DL4J has supported custom layers for a long time - however, using SameDiff layers has some advantages:
 1. Only the forward pass has to be defined: i.e., you don't need to manually work out gradient calculation